id-studiolab/idea-arduino/docs/README.md

 ## CLASS LIST

-### 🍅 Part 01: Introduction : why prototyping for designers?
+### 🍅 1.
+Introduction : why prototyping for designers?
 Intro to the Arduino and Grove eco-systems, and their value for designers.

 {% include vimeoPlayer.html id=523239406 %}